norton120/detect_autoplay/readme.md

     detect_autoplay(800);           //in this case we made the delay 800ms

+To prevent a race condition where the test video is appended to the body before the body exists, the wait_for_body function does exactly that; waiting for the body element before running detect_autoplay.

 That's it.
 Hope this helps a few of you create great new things on the web!